What is it?

-Note that we have two locations to serve you.
-Explore the “our locations” page to learn more.
+Note that we have three locations to serve you.
+Explore the locations under the “Who we are” tab to learn more.

 **Please note that due to an influx of booking requests, expect up to one week of wait time following your submission to be contacted by a clinic representative**

 How long does an assessment take?